This post covers

 Step 5: Write it down and automate it (8 minutes)

-Numbers make this concrete.
-Say you have three debts and, after totaling your minimums and reviewing your budget, you can put $500 a month toward debt.
-Here is the starting picture, sorted smallest balance first for a snowball.
+Analyzing an actual example of this will help make it more concrete.
+The scenario below assumes you have three debts and that after totaling your minimum payments and reviewing your budget, you can put $500 per month toward paying down debts.
+Here is the starting scenario using the snowball method where debts are sorted from smallest to largest balance.

-Your minimums total $270, which leaves $230 of extra payment each month.
-The plan writes itself.
-You pay the $30 minimum on the store card plus the $230 extra, so $260 a month, and it clears in about three months.
-Then you roll that full $260 onto the credit card's $80 minimum, attacking it with $340 a month.
-When the card is gone, the entire $500 lands on the personal loan.
-Your total monthly payment never changes.
-What changes is how much of it hits a single debt, which climbs as each account closes.
+In this scenario, your minimums add up to $270 which leaves $230 left over for an extra payment each month.
+From here, the plan writes itself.
+You would continue to pay the $30 minimum on the store card as well as the $230 in extra payoff fuel which would clear the debt entirely in about three months.
+Once the debt is cleared, you could add the freed up $260 to the credit card's $80 minimum which means you'd have $340 a month to accelerate paying off the card.
+When you've cleared up the credit card debt, the entire $500 goes toward the personal loan.
+Notice how your total monthly payment never actually changes.
+Instead, the change is in how much of the payment goes toward a single debt, which rises as you close each account.

-In this example the smallest balance also carries the highest interest rate, so the snowball and the avalanche start in the same place.
-That overlap is common, and it means the choice of method often matters far less than simply having a plan and funding it.
+In the example we explored the smallest balance also happened to have the highest interest rate.
+This means that the snowball and avalanche methods would have started with the same debt.
+Overlap of these methods is common and shows you that the method of payoff often matters far less than simply having a plan and sticking to it.

 Start My Free Plan →Mistakes that derail a plan

-A debt payoff plan is simple to build, but a few predictable errors are what stall it.
-The first is skipping a minimum payment on a debt that is not your current target, which can trigger a late fee and a credit hit that costs more than the plan saves.
+A debt payoff plan, as you've been learning, is fairly simple to build.
+However, there are many common mistakes that you need to watch out for.
+The first is simply skipping out on a minimum payment for a debt that is not your current target as this can cause late fees and hurt your credit.
 Automate those minimums so it never happens by accident.
 The second is adding new debt while you pay off the old, which is like trying to bail out a boat without plugging the leak.
 For most people the single most important change is to stop using the cards they are paying down.

 If the numbers do not work